 The Ohio Clean Water Fund must pay $131,904.88, including $116,904.88 in restitution and $15,000 in civil penalties.

 The Ohio Clean Water Fund must dissolve.

-AUDITOR OF STATE Auditor of State Keith Faber's survey to 1,108 school fiscal officers seeking information on their financial support of the EdChoice voucher lawsuit drew only 417 responses, Faber spokesperson Marc Kovac said Tuesday.
+Auditor of State Keith Faber's survey to 1,108 school fiscal officers seeking information on their financial support of the EdChoice voucher lawsuit drew only 417 responses, Faber spokesperson Marc Kovac said Tuesday.
 Schools were asked to respond by Friday, June 2.
 The auditor's office has now distributed a follow-up survey, and is asking for responses by Friday, June 9.
 Kovac noted the following preliminary results in an email:

 35 schools responded "yes" on whether they are supporting the litigation.